Skip to main content

 • grinding

-The game features a significant amount of grinding, particularly for crafting materials and leveling up, which can be time-consuming and may lead to repetitive gameplay.
-While some players find the grinding fulfilling, especially when playing with teammates, others criticize the lack of engaging content and story, leading to tedious quests and uninspired combat.
-Overall, it appeals primarily to those who enjoy grinding as a core gameplay element.
+The game is characterized by a significant amount of grinding, particularly for crafting and leveling up weapons and armor, which can be time-consuming and requires dedication.
+While some players find the grinding fulfilling, especially when playing with teammates, others criticize the lack of engaging content, such as a storyline or varied quests, leading to repetitive and uninspired gameplay.
+Overall, it appeals to those who enjoy grinding, but may frustrate players seeking a more dynamic experience.

 • “Weapon/armor grinding takes major time and dedication.”